Defect #3717

 Does your problem also temporarily disappear after restarting the Ruby application?

-Updated by Arnaud Lesauvage over 14 years ago
+Updated by Arnaud Lesauvage about 15 years ago

 Fredrik Frodlund wrote: